italia/eudi-wallet-it-docs/docs/en/onboarding-processes-artifacts.rst

 **Process**

-1. During the Entity Registration, or an Entity Update that changes the registration data, the Provider of WRPRC builds the WRPRC from the record of the Entity in the Register.
+1. The Entity requests the WRPRC to its Provider of WRPRC, for the first issuance or after the revocation of the previous one.
+2. The Provider of WRPRC verifies that the Entity has a record with a valid registration status in the Register, that the information the certificate carries is consistent with that record, and that the WRPAC of the Entity is valid, as required by Annex V, point 3(c) of [`CIR2025/848`_].
-2. The Provider of WRPRC signs the WRPRC with its Sign/Seal Certificate, issued by the WRPRC Sign/Seal Certification Authority.
+3. The Provider of WRPRC builds the WRPRC from the record of the Entity in the Register and signs it with its Sign/Seal Certificate, issued by the WRPRC Sign/Seal Certification Authority.
+4. The Provider of WRPRC monitors any change of the Register in an automated manner and revokes the WRPRC where the registration of the Entity is modified, suspended or cancelled, or where the content of the certificate is no longer consistent with the record, as required by Annex V, point 3(d) of [`CIR2025/848`_].
+The revocation is published through the :ref:`infrastructure-trust:Token Status List (WRPRC Profile)`.

 Signature and Seal Certificate Issuance
 """""""""""""""""""""""""""""""""""""""